-The Sportsman Guide house brand -15F sleeping bags are a great bargain for deep winter car camping.
+The Guide Gear -15F sleeping bags make a great bargain for deep winter car camping.

 As mentioned previously, I enjoy car camping trips in deep shoulder season or winter.

 The national parks, monuments, and similar areas are a lot less crowded.
 Esp in winter, these non-backpacking destinations are often as spectacular as places I have backpacked.